Advanced Manufacturing Technology

 Why take this course?

-You will learn to exploit new technologies and manufacturing processes in conjunction with developing efficient operation and effective management skills.
-Integrating these will ensure you have the ability to meet manufacturing demand for product, company and market needs.
+This course is designed to respond to a growing shortage of workforce in manufacturing sector.
+It intends to equip our students with relevant and up-to-date knowledge and skills of advanced design tools, materials, manufacturing processes and systems in conjunction with developing efficient operation and effective management skills.
+Integrating these will ensure our students to develop the technological and practical ability to meet manufacturing demand for product, company and market needs.

 What will I experience?

 - Use simulation and modelling application software for virtual design and manufacturing